| Part III THE WORLD-TEACHER [Pages 85-115] CHAPTER X THE NATURE OF THE LORD [85] THERE comes a time in the life of the aspirant

 from their long sleep and begin to manifest themselves

+in us.
 Liberation, like all else in this impermanent universe,

 must be relative.
 Even the minerals, jewels, trees